ably-labs/Ableye/README.md

 ### Auto Documentation / Code Comments

 It looks like the tool tip for `channel.Presence.Get` says `Get returns a list of current members on the channel, attaching the channel first is needed.` However it seems that trying to get presence on a channel which has status `INITIALIZED` will automatically change the channel status to `ATTACHED` so the statement that attaching the channel first might not be true.

 ### Announce Presence
-Trying to annouce presence using the example code from the readme `err := channel.Presence.Enter(ctx, "presence data")` results in the following error `[ErrorInfo : code=91000 unable to enter presence channel (no clientId) statusCode=0] See https://help.ably.io/error/91000`
+Trying to annouce presence using the example code from the readme `err = channel.Presence.Enter(ctx, "presence data")` results in the following error `[ErrorInfo : code=91000 unable to enter presence channel (no clientId) statusCode=0] See https://help.ably.io/error/91000`

-Note that following the link in the message `https://help.ably.io/error/91000` no information is available for that error code.
+Note that following the link in the message `https://help.ably.io/error/91000` is a dead link with no information is available for that error code.

+It looks like there is a silent failure the first time a client announces presence on an channel, however announcing presence on a channel a second time always seems to work.

 ### Get Presence
 It feels like sometimes an async call to get presence returns presence, but sometimes it does not.
 Could there be a race condition bug here?

 ### ably-go readme observations
 The example code for announcing presence on a channel using `channel.Presence.Enter`, assigns an error to an existing variable with `=` operator, this should probably change to assign it to a new variable with `:=` operator.
+This information should also be update to say that to use this method, a clientID must be set on the client.